What Is Cloud Computing? How Does ‘The Cloud’ Work?

-Cloud computing – what is it?
+What is cloud computing?
 How does it work?
-The term “cloud” when talking about cloud computing, is not new – it is a metaphor for the Internet.
+The term “cloud” when talking about technology or computing, is not new.
+In simple terms, ‘cloud’ is a metaphor for the Internet.

 In fact, cloud symbols are repeatedly used to depict the Internet on diagrams.
 If you think of the Internet as a virtual ‘space’ that connects users from all over the globe, it is like a cloud, sharing information by the way of networks.